 EAST SIDE OF LINCOLN STREET

 On the east side of Lincoln Street, the original plans called for a community center.
-Before Five Points existed, Washington was in dire need of a community center, and the newly acquired property on Lincoln Street was one of the sites in the running to house such a facility.
+Before Five Points existed, Washington was in dire need of a community center, and the newly acquired property on Lincoln Street was among the sites under consideration to house it.
 The lack of proper space and the need for more ball diamonds squelched those plans.

 Actual construction in the area included three and, later, four ball diamonds.
 Lights adorned all four diamonds over time.
 In 1973, the baseball diamond was named after George Curtis.
 Curtis was the park district superintendent during this time and donated his salary back to the cause to make the park district’s vision a reality.

 In 1985 Curtis Field received a major upgrade.
 A press box was added, donated by Miller Welding, and a scoreboard was installed through a grant from Coca-Cola.
-Washingtonian Charlie Slonneger donated many hours of his time helping with the installation of the scoreboard.
+Washingtonian Charlie Slonneger donated many hours to help with the installation of the scoreboard.

 In 1988, tennis courts were added to the park near the Lincoln Street entrance.
-The city had two courts behind the city building (now the police station) that were in poor shape, and instead of replacing those, the city felt that the Washington Park location would serve the community better.
+The city had two courts behind the city building (now the police station) in poor shape, and instead of replacing them, the city felt that the Washington Park location would serve the community better.

-In 1989, the field used by the high school as their varsity softball diamond was named Jan Smith Field after the longtime coach passed away due to cancer.
+In 1989, the field used by the high school as its varsity softball diamond was named Jan Smith Field in honor of the longtime coach, who passed away from cancer.

 In 2002, Washingtonian Eric Ingram began an Eagle Scout project to construct a Veterans’ memorial on park grounds.
 Not wanting it to be an ordinary memorial, he and his grandparents, Bill & Joann Brunk, arranged for an AH1 Super Cobra Attack helicopter to be brought in on permanent loan from the U.S. Army.
 Local residents Bob Linsley and Gary Bachman drove the truck carrying the helicopter from New York to save money.
-The helicopter was delivered in September 2004 and stands to this day as a striking memorial to our armed forces.
+The helicopter was delivered in September 2004 and remains a striking memorial to our armed forces.

 In 2019 a fitness station was opened near the tennis courts, donated by local business owner Scott Brown.